CutaneousBioinf/single-cell_pipeline/README.md

 This is the path to the cache directory, where temporary output objects from each step are saved.
 No need to pre-create

 ### figure_dir
-This is the path to the figure directory, where figures from the pipelien are saved.
+This is the path to the figure directory, where figures from the pipeline are saved.
 No need to pre-create.

 ### harmony_by
 This should be one of the columns names in adata.obs.
+For now, "batch" and "sample_id" are supported.
 The column will be used in batch-correction.

 ### n_cores
 This is #cores used for the pipeline, which will only affect cooking soup, removing doublet, and merging steps, as these are running are sample level thus being parallelized.